-Basketball is one of the most popular sports in the Philippines today.
+Basketball is the most popular team sport in the Philippines.
 It was originally introduced during the American occupation of the Philippines in 1910.
-Taught by American teachers at the local YMCA and in the public-school system, it quickly became popular with women and men soon after.
+Taught by American teachers at the local YMCA and in the public-school system, it quickly became a nationwide slam dunk.

-The first men’s national team was formed in the early 1910s, and they consistently participated in the Eastern Championship Games.
+The first Philippine men’s national team for basketball was formed in the early 1910s, and they consistently participated in the Eastern Championship Games.
 During the first 10 editions of the Eastern Championship Games, the Philippines won nine of the tournaments, only losing in 1921 to China.
-Basketball is still one of the most popular sports in the Philippines, and there are professional leagues, amateur leagues, and even an Olympic team.
+Basketball has a huge presence in the Philippines, and there are professional leagues, amateur leagues, and even national and Olympic basketball teams.

-Today, Philippines legal basketball betting has become increasingly popular alongside the sport, and Filipinos can bet legally with licensed offshore sportsbooks or at domestic operator MegaSportsWorld (MSW).
-We encourage bettors to take advantage of the increased number of odds and lines that offshore books offer, as well as the convenience factor of being able to wager online, which MWS does not legally offer.
+Today, Philippines legal basketball betting has become increasingly popular alongside the sport, and Filipinos can bet legally with licensed offshore sportsbooks or at domestic brick-and-mortar/online operator MegaSportsWorld (MSW).
+However, MSW odds are very limited compared to offshore sportsbook sites, and the minimum age to play is higher at 21+.
+As such, we encourage bettors to take advantage of the increased number of basketball odds and lines that offshore bookmakers offer, as well as the convenience factor of being able to wager online at 18 and up.

 Is It Legal To Bet On Basketball In The Philippines?

 Yes, Filipinos can bet online with licensed offshore sportsbooks or at MSW domestically.
-Philippine gambling laws prevent MSW from offering sports betting on Philippine events, but they do offer many international sporting events.
-At MSW, players can wager on NBA basketball and just about any sport you can think of outside of the Philippines.
+Philippine gambling laws prevent MSW from offering sports betting on Philippines-based events, but they do offer many international sporting lines.
+At MSW, players can wager on NBA basketball and just about any other sport contested outside of the Philippines.

 Since Filipinos really like to wager on local events, a lot of bettors turn to online sportsbooks.
 Filipinos can now bet online with Philippine legal online sports betting sites that accept customers from the region.
 Online players also have the convenience of logging into their accounts and playing on their mobile phones or tablets from anywhere in the islands.